 - Australian Psychologist Society – find a psychologist who specialises in treating eating disorders

-Some other steps to improve your relationship with food and your body:
+Other steps to improve your relationship with food

 - Remove labels around food being ‘good’ or ‘bad’ – food has no moral value